 Only qualified workers with disabilities are protected by the ADA.
 A qualified worker with a disability is someone capable of performing the essential duties of the job, with or without a reasonable accommodation by the employer.

 The essential duties of the job are those tasks that are fundamental to the position.
 Ancillary duties don't count.
-For example, a call center's customer service representatives may answer phones, draft correspondence to dissatisfied customers, and resolve customer complaints.
-If business is slow, the employees may also file or restock office supplies.
+For example, a call center's customer service representatives might answer phones, draft correspondence to dissatisfied customers, and resolve customer complaints.
+If business is slow, the employees might also file or restock office supplies.
 The customer service tasks are probably essential duties of the job, while the "filler" tasks probably aren't.

 The employer doesn't have to provide a reasonable accommodation if doing so would create an undue hardship.
 An undue hardship means significant difficulty or expense to the business.
 These factors determine whether an accommodation creates an undue hardship:

-If the cost of an accommodation threatens the financial viability of the organization --whether because the company is so small or the cost is so large -- it's probably an undue hardship, and not required.
+If the cost of an accommodation threatens the financial viability of the organization—whether because the company is so small or the cost is so large—it's probably an undue hardship and not required.
 However, according to the EEOC, the majority of accommodations cost less than $500.
 For most employers, that makes them reasonable and easy to implement.